debirro/hello-world/README.md

 # hello world
-this is the resume of debuhirro.
+this is the resume of debuhiro.
 # Can you be my dog?
 Your answer?